riker2072/10LC/README.md

 10LC Calculator Project

+Beta version 0.91 notes

+Fixed bug in ->H and ->HMS functions (conversions are more accurate, even with fractional seconds).

 Beta version 0.9 notes

 Advantage of this implementation is speed, but not using calc.
 ROM means some aspects of the calculator may seem different than original.
 Source code may be released at a later date after clean up.
 Recommended micro SD flash (to retain program, registers, etc.) - SanDisk Ultra 16GB SDHC.
 Card may need to be formatted.
 It can be used without a micro SD card, but programs and registers are not retained.